• About

 Other David Cerny’s Statues & more fun statues to see

-David Cerny’s modern statues can be seen in many places around the Prague.
+David Cerny’s modern statues can be seen in many places around Prague.
 They are playful and some of them are not as visible and obvious as you might think.

 The most known statues are probably the giant crawling babies at Zizkov Tower and at Kampa Island.
 In the same area, you can also see a statue of two men urinating on the map of Czech Republic in front of the Kafka’s Museum.